ibm-cloud-docs/subnets/use-secondary-self-hosted-vms.md

 ```
 {:pre}

-To recap, we used a portable subnet to make IP addresses available to all virtual machine hosts, and then made additional IP addresses available to a virtual machine by using a static subnet.
+To recap, this scenario used a portable subnet to make IP addresses available to all virtual machine hosts, and then made additional IP addresses available to a virtual machine by using a static subnet.
 You can use addresses out of the original portable subnet, or add another portable subnet.
 This scenario illustrates that not only is it OK to route static subnets to IP addresses on portable subnets, but it is efficient and useful to do so.